mauroservienti/milestone.github.io/_posts/2019-01-16-once-upon-a-time.md

 Then, suddenly, something happened.
 After a couple of months, and 29 mediocre (in retrospective) posts, I saw [the light at the end of the tunnel](https://www.youtube.com/watch?v=u-UoGYc906c):

 > Ideas started to form, the script was crystal clear, and the resulting post was very easy to write.
-I was a king of volcano of ideas, and honestly, the set schedule was not enough.
-I could written a post very single day without affecting my ideas backlog.
+I was a kind of volcano of ideas, and honestly, the set schedule was not enough.
+I could have written a post very single day without affecting my backlog of ideas.

 The moral of the story is not that I'm a good writer.
 The moral of the story is that: